awsdocs/amazon-athena-user-guide/doc_source/service-limits.md

 ### Query String Length<a name="service-limits-query-string-length"></a>

 The maximum allowed query string length is 262144 bytes, where the strings are encoded in UTF\-8\.
 This is not an adjustable quota\.
-Use these [tips](tables-databases-columns-names.md) for naming columns, tables, and databases in Athena\.
+However, you can work around this limitation by splitting long queries into multiple smaller queries\.
+For more information, see [How can I increase the maximum query string length in Athena?](http://aws.amazon.com/premiumsupport/knowledge-center/athena-query-string-length/) in the AWS Knowledge Center\.

 **Note**
 If you require a greater query string length, provide feedback at [athena\-feedback@amazon\.com](mailto:athena-feedback@amazon.com) with the details of your use case, or contact [AWS Support](https://console.aws.amazon.com/support/home/)\.